Overplay/Bellini-Core/docs/CLOUD_SERVER.md

     if it is being caused by autopull. might have to do with the pull and reload call in pm2 to _pull. so I may try to call this directly if possible. might be a pull and restart?

     - might have to start auto reload from scratch at this point....

+IDEA - promise chain in set interval and only take care of given processes, not all. might make it more specific.

+todo pm2.connect for pm2 and calling stuff in pm2!
+auto-reload2-0 0
+auto-reload2-0 Did you forgot to call pm2.connect(function() { }) before interacting with PM2 ?

+testing testing testing!